A Master Planned Community in Durango, Colorado

 Understanding the Three Springs Housing Market

-New Construction vs. Resale
+New Construction versus Resale

 HOA and Metro District Fees